Skip to main content

 Hiding questions and responses

-• On your Assignment Settings page, under Questions and Student Work Visibility select “Show after grades are published.”
+2. On your Assignment Settings page, under Questions and Student Work Visibility, select “Show after grades are published.”

-• Then click the Save button.
+3. Click the Save button.
 Questions and students’ responses will now be hidden after the time limit expires or the due date passes.
-Students will regain access once you click Publish Grades.

 Randomizing questions and answers for students